cjbeecroft/spark_blast/readme.md

 If the &lt;query_file> is local to the invocation directory, the file will be transmitted to the worker nodes via the object store regardless of the setting of the COPY_FILE_TO_OBJECT_STORE environment variable.

 Compressed files are not currently supported.
 Files transmitted via the object store currently have a size limit (5GB).
 Allowing for compressed and larger files is slated for a future enhancement.

+The spark_blast.bash wrapper downloads all the blastdb database files and the query file if it was loaded into the object store.
+At the end of processing, these files are removed from the Spark working directory.
+At the end of processing, spark_blast.py will remove the uploaded query file if it was uploaded.

+## Caveats

+Currently minimal error checking is done in the code.
+While Spark should recognize failed jobs and reschedule them, this may leave downloaded files in the Spark work directories.
+Both bash wrappers will cleanup the downloaded files at the end of the tasks and spark_blast.py will remove the uploaded query file (if uploaded).
+If there are any failures, these cleanup tasks may not be done.

+The wrappers do not check if there is enough disk space for downloading and processing data.